sermuns/work-tuimer/README.md

 - **Auto-save**: Automatically saves changes on quit and when switching days
 - **Persistent Storage**: JSON file per day in `~/.local/share/work-tuimer/` (or `./data/` fallback)
 - **Switch days and even whole months** via `[` and `]` keybind (+ "C" (capital c) for running calendar)
-- **Issue Tracker Integration**: Automatic ticket detection (JIRA/Linear) from task names with browser shortcuts
+- **Issue Tracker Integration**: Automatic ticket detection from task names with browser shortcuts (supports JIRA, Linear, GitHub, GitLab, and any custom tracker)

 ## Installation